pnc-nz/multi-account-ssh-keys-guide/README.md

   3. Update the per account `.gitconfig` files

-## Example Source Control Accounts
+## Example VCS Accounts
-In the example below, our device will be configured in the scenario of 3 GitHub accounts and one Azure DevOps account.
+In the example below, our device will be configured in the scenario of three GitHub accounts and one Azure DevOps account.

 **GitHub**
 - Personal GitHub - john-doe@personal.com